BPLIM/Tools/ados/General/README.md

 `validarcae` - provides several functionalities for dealing with codes from the Portuguese Classification of Economic Activities (CAE)

+`validarloc` - provides several functionalities for dealing with official codes from Portugal's administrative division

 `validarnif` - validates the tax identification number (nipc/nif)